-So when we got to Lisbon, I had no idea that we were arriving in one of Europe’s best cities for vegetarians and vegans.
-I soon discovered that there were so many vegan and vegetarian restaurants in Lisbon that our 10 days in the city would never be enough to try them all!
+When we got to Lisbon, I had no idea that we were arriving in one of Europe’s best cities for vegetarians and vegans.
+I soon discovered that vegetarian and vegan Lisbon had so much to offer that our 10 days in the city would never be enough to try it all!

 Here’s our guide to the best (and all the rest)…